AzureCosmosDB/cosmosdb-nosql-copilot/README.md

 ### Region Availability

 This template uses gpt-4o and text-embedding-3-large models which may not be available in all Azure regions.
-Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly
+Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models) and select a region during deployment accordingly.
-  * We recommend using `eastus2', 'eastus', 'japaneast', 'uksouth', 'northeurope', or 'westus3'
+  * We recommend using 'canadaeast', 'eastus', 'eastus2', 'francecentral', 'japaneast', 'norwayeast', 'polandcentral', 'southindia'
+  'swedencentral', 'switzerlandnorth', or 'westus3'

 ### Costs